Using Categories and Metrics

 We always recommend opening a branch before making any changes in Avo.
 That allows you to draft changes in isolation from the source of truth on the main branch and request reviews.

-Pro-tip: as an admin on your workspace, you can lock down your master branch.
+Pro-tip: as an admin on your workspace, you can lock down your main branch.
 By doing this, you will create a historical log of all changes made via branch histories.

 Example: Opening a branch